Ant Control Professionals

-Ants live in underground or above-ground colonies.
+Ants live in underground as well as above-ground colonies.
 Destroying the colony is critical as well as killing the ants outside the colony that are foraging for food.
 Ants are most active from spring through fall.
 The most common ants we exterminate in the Wayne, NJ area are House Ants or also known as Sweet Ants, Little Black Ants, Pavement Ants, Argentine Ants, Field Ants, and Pharaoh Ants.
 The most effective ant control solution is to use an ant treatment program by a professional pest control company.
+Mrs. Bzzz has treated and exterminated ants for northern New Jersey homeowners for over 25 years.
+Call us today to effectively handle your ant control problems.

 How Did I Get Ants?